ieguinoa/Patena/README.md

 source install.sh
 DONE!

-REQUIREMENTS: python, perl, biopythin, BLAST(in path?)(or run web BLAST which considerably increases running time)
+REQUIREMENTS: python, perl, biopython, BLAST(in path?)(or run web BLAST which considerably increases running time)

 NOT TESTED ON WINDOWS!